The Green-Eyed Capitalist

 Pathological envy - the fourth deadly sin - is engendered by the realization of some lack, deficiency, or inadequacy in oneself.
 The envious begrudge others their success, brilliance, happiness, beauty, good fortune, or wealth.
 Envy provokes misery, humiliation, and impotent rage.

-The envious copes with his pernicious emotions in five ways:
+The envious cope with their pernicious emotions in five ways:

 1. They attack the perceived source of frustration in an attempt to destroy it, or "reduce it" to their "size".
 Such destructive impulses often assume the disguise of championing social causes, fighting injustice, touting reform, or promoting an ideology.